progressive-dev/gatsby-schema-customization-final/src/pages/dummy-post.md

 ---
-title: "Pandas and Bananas"
+dummy-content: true
+title: "Dummy Title"
 date: "2017-08-21"
-author: "John Doe"
+author: "Dummy Author"
 ---

 Do Pandas eat bananas?
 Check out this short video that shows that yes! pandas do seem to really enjoy bananas!